ZhongRuoyu/LinkShortener/README.md

 ## About Authentication

-LinkShortener has shared some code from [WebAuth](https://github.com/ZhongRuoyu/WebAuth) for its authentication.
+LinkShortener has shared some code with [WebAuth](https://github.com/ZhongRuoyu/WebAuth) for its authentication.
 It adds an 8-byte salt to the password before hashing it with SHA-512 and storing it into the database, which ensures that the passwords can be kept securely enough.
 On password change, to ensure security, WebAuth would invalidate all the existing sessions.

 Sharing code with WebAuth also means that the same credentials can be shared across different services, if the same namespace and authentication method is used.

 Due to Cloudflare's [restrictions](https://developers.cloudflare.com/workers/runtime-apis/fetch/), however, it is currently not possible to send fetch requests from one Worker to another Worker within the same zone.
 Therefore, it is not currently feasible to deploy WebAuth, and call it from here, in order to enable account registration and other functionalities.
-This is the reason why

-A workaround would be to incorporate the required functionalities into this Worker.
+This is the reason why the account registration functionality is left disabled in the demo.
+A workaround for this would be to incorporate the required functionalities into this Worker.

 ## License